Diya (film): Release

-Critical reception
+Diya faced delays in its release due to a strike declared by the Tamil Film Producers Council, with the delays also affecting Kanam; after the strike ended, both versions were released on 27 April 2018.
+Diya had its television premiere on 7 August 2019 via Zee Cinema.

+Reception

-Ashameera Aiyappan of The Indian Express gave a rating of 2.5/5 and said, "The story is predictable.
+Diya and Kanam received mixed reviews from critics.
+Ashameera Aiyappan of The Indian Express gave it a rating of 2.5/5 and said, "The story is predictable.
 There isn't much surprise beyond the first few minutes until the very end."
-However, she praised the music composer Sam CS and the lead actress Sai Pallavi, saying that the latter "makes a strong debut in Tamil with an incredibly subtle and measured performance."
-Priyanka Sundar of Hindustan Times gave the film a rating of 1.5/5 and said, "Sai Pallavi's stunning performance cannot save this confusing film."
-Kirubhakar Purushothaman of India Today gave the film a rating of 1.5/5 and said, "Director Vijay's recently released film comes across as a half-baked, confusing at times, bothering take on the whole issue of abortion."
-M Suganth of The Times of India gave a rating of 3/5, praising the acting performance of Sai Pallavi, cinematography by Nirav Shah, and music by Sam CS but said, "Despite these strengths, Diya isn't compelling enough."
+However, she praised the music and said Sai Pallavi "makes a strong debut in Tamil with an incredibly subtle and measured performance."
+Priyanka Sundar of Hindustan Times gave a rating of 1.5/5 and said, "Sai Pallavi's stunning performance cannot save this confusing film."
+Kirubhakar Purushothaman of India Today also gave the same rating and said it "comes across as a half-baked, confusing at times, bothering take on the whole issue of abortion."

-Regarding Kanam, The Times of India stated that "One would expect 'Kanam' to be nothing less than a thriller that will keep you guessing and at the edge of your seat.
+Sify criticised the film's predictability and lack of chemistry between the lead actors but lauded the short runtime, cinematography, CG and background score.
+M. Suganth of The Times of India gave a rating of 3/5, praising the performance of Sai Pallavi, cinematography and music but said, "Despite these strengths, Diya isn't compelling enough."
+Regarding Kanam, Neeshita Nyayapati of The Times of India stated, "One would expect Kanam to be nothing less than a thriller that will keep you guessing and at the edge of your seat.
 However, it fails to live up to that expectation".